tchibatron/dbeaver/Application-Window-Overview.md

 * On the Window menu, click **Show View** and then, on the submenu, click the name of the view.
 * For Database Navigator, Projects, and Project Explorer views, on the Window menu, just click the name of the view.

-Some views open together with editors or on demand, for example, Error Log view opens when an error occurs.
+Some views open together with editors or on demand, for example the Search view opens to show search results.

 ## Changing Workspace Layout
 You can move views and around the workspace and dock them in different positions: